 In order to strengthen Germany’s competitiveness and capacity for innovation, the Federal Ministry of Economic Affairs and Energy as well as the Federal Ministry for Education and Research have set up various cluster programmes.

-Clusters in Estonia are supported on the national level by three different programmes, all of which are managed by the innovation agency Enterprise Estonia.
+Cluster initiatives in Estonia are supported on the national level by three different programmes, all of which are managed by the innovation agency Enterprise Estonia.

 In 2005, the nationwide cluster policy programme “Pôles de compétitivité“ was implemented with the goal to strengthen France’s market competitiveness by increasing innovation dynamics and expanding employment in the most important growth markets.